Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Summary

 \section{Summary}

 Understanding the properties of atomic nuclei from first principles represents a central challenge in nuclear physics.
 Within the framework of chiral effective field theory, nuclear forces are hierarchically organized, where three-nucleon forces emerge as a crucial component for accurate descriptions of nuclear structure.
-Despite significant progresses made, a persistent challenge remains the development of a unified chiral Hamiltonian that can simultaneously reproduce the binding energy and charge radius of the nucleus.
+While significant progress has been made, it remains a persistent challenge to develop a unified chiral Hamiltonian that accurately describes both binding energies and charge radii across the nuclear chart.

 In this work, we have constructed chiral three-nucleon forces at N$^2$LO , which form new families with the new high-quality local position-space two-nucleon interaction established by the Idaho group.
 The two low-energy constants, $c_{\text D}$ and $c_{\text E}$, of the 3NF are constrained using the ground-state energies of $^3$H and $^{16}$O. We find that employing a local-nonlocal hybrid regularization scheme for the 3NF is particularly effective.
-The resulting chiral Hamiltonian is applied to many-body calculations, and provides a consistent description of experimental ground-state energy and charge radius for a wide range of nuclei, from $^4$He up to $^{132}$Sn.
+The resulted chiral Hamiltonian is applied to nuclear many-body calculations, and provides the excellent description of both ground-state energies and charge radii for a wide range of nuclei from $^4$He up to $^{132}$Sn.
 This work highlights that the regularization scheme of the chiral 3NF can sensitively influence the quality of many-body predictions, especially for nuclear radii.
-The chiral Hamiltonian developed in this work may be useful for future high-precision \textit{ab initio} studies of nuclei.
+The chiral Hamiltonian developed in this work should be useful for future high-precision \textit{ab initio} calculations of nuclei.